billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

 sudo apt install openvswitch-switch
 ```

 but on other distributions you may have to use another package manager.
-You can consider installing from source too! (more info [here](http://www.openvswitch.org/))
+You can consider installing it from source too! (more info [here](http://www.openvswitch.org/))

 When this is done, go ahead and start the ovs deamon